 Since July 2019 His Majesty has also served as the Honorary President of the Tokyo Olympic and Paralympic Games.

 In May 2019 Her Majesty was appointed the Honorary President of the Japanese Red Cross Society.

 Their Majesties make visits to various events in the Tokyo Metropolitan Area, including annual visits such as the Memorial to the Nation's War Dead, the Japan Academy Prize Ceremony, the Japan Art Academy Prize Ceremony, and the Japan Prize Ceremony.
 As Honorary President of the Japanese Red Cross Society, Her Majesty attends the annual meeting of the Japanese Red Cross Society, and the biannual Florence Nightingale Medal Award Ceremony.

-Every year Their Majesties make four visits to regional areas of Japan to attend National Arbor Day, National Sports Festival, Festival for Cherishing Sea, and the National Cultural Festival and National Arts and Culture Festival for the Disabled.
-On the occasion of these visits Their Majesties also observe the situation in the regions of Japan, and from time to time make visits to attend international academic meetings.
+Every year Their Majesties make four visits to regional areas of Japan to attend National Arbor Day, National Sports Festival, The Festival of Celebration for Maritime Resources, and the National Cultural Festival and National Arts and Culture Festival for Persons with Disabilities.
+During these visits, Their Majesties also observe the situation in the regions of Japan, and from time to time make visits to attend international academic meetings.

-Every year around the time of Children’s Day, Respect for the Aged Day and the Week for Persons with Disabilities, Their Majesties make visits to related facilities to commemorate these special days and week.
+Every year around the time of Children’s Day, Respect for the Aged Day, and the Week for Persons with Disabilities, Their Majesties make visits to related facilities to commemorate these special days and the week.